 4.2.1.1 Course level direct assessment will focus on how well the student integrates the content related to the GR requirement with the content of the course.

 4.2.1.2 Campus level assessment will occur after all requirements for the GR curriculum are met.
 Because GR curriculum may be provided over several courses, this assessment will solely focus on achievement of the GR SLO’s.
-Faculty with expertise in the GR requirement will be chosen by the Academic Senate to create 2-3 questions per requirement, and a rubric to assess those questions.
+Faculty will be asked to submit artifacts that directly asses GRLOs.
+The Institutional Assessment Committee (IAC) will develop and normalize a rubric to assess those artifacts.
 Formative feedback will be provided to Departments with courses that address the specific GR content.
 If students from a specific course do not pass the campus assessment after formative feedback has been provided for 3 consecutive years, that course will be sent to GEGC for re-certification.

-4.3 Assessment of the GR program
+4.3 GR program review

-4.3.1 Assessment of the GR program will occur no less than every 5 years.
-All Academic programs are required to complete a self-assessment, have an external review, and be evaluated by PARC.
+4.3.1 GR program review will occur no less than every 5 years, in conjunction with GE program review.
+The GEEC will complete the GR program review using data from the IAC.
+All Academic support programs are required to complete a self-assessment, have an external review, and be evaluated by PARC.

 5.0 COURSE AND CURRICULUM LIST APPEAL PROCEDURES